'Veritas' Asks How A Respected Scholar Could Be Duped By A Bumbling Fraudster

 Evangelical Christians still promote the principle of "complementarity" in gender relations, with messengers to the Southern Baptist Convention as late as 2018 affirming that women must play "distinctive God-assigned roles" in the church and family.

-At the University of Montana, a religion professor introduced her to the "Gnostic" gospels, ancient Christian texts that were not included in the Bible as it was organized by church authorities in the first centuries after Christ.
+At the University of Montana, a religion professor introduced her to the Gnostic gospels, ancient Christian texts that were not included in the Bible when it was organized by church authorities in the first centuries after Christ's death.
 In the view of some New Testament scholars, the texts were excluded because they did not support the patriarchal outlook prevailing at the time.

 For King, the Gnostic texts suggested that debates over the role and authority of women were contentious even in ancient times.
 Her earnest hope to find that the early Christian community was in fact gender-inclusive led her to embrace an ancient papyrus fragment with the words, "And Jesus said to them, 'My wife ...'."
 In King's view, the text hinted that Jesus was actually married, a possibility that would upend two millennia of Christian teaching.

-Only after she had enthusiastically promoted the text as "The Gospel of Jesus's Wife" and discussed it in a documentary film did she learn that the fragment was in fact a forgery and that the "Egyptologist" who brought it to her attention was an internet pornographer.
+Only after she had enthusiastically promoted the text as "The Gospel of Jesus's Wife" and discussed it in a documentary film did she learn that the fragment was in fact a forgery and that the "Egyptologist" who brought it to her attention was an Internet pornographer.

 It is a sad but fascinating tale, and Ariel Sabar digs out every detail in his engrossing book, Veritas: A Harvard Professor, a Con Man, and the Gospel of Jesus's Wife.